TheJoeCoder/Radialbog9StaffChat/README.md

 # Radialbog9 Staff Chat
 Adds Chatting capabilities for staff!

-This plugin *does not* require StaffChatAPI to work on its own.
-If you download add-ons for this plugin, you will *need* StaffChatAPI *as well*.

 Radialbog9 StaffChat (formerly known as Bungee StaffChat) gives the ability to chat in a separate chat from other players on your server network.
 It is created in the style of Performium's StaffChat plugin and is a great alternative.

 ## Permissions